Sanddino00/FixManager-for-XXMI/README.md

 Resources:

 These are fix tools from different creators for Genshin, Star Rail, Wuwa etc. You can get them all on Gamebanana and Github.
-The tools included are for updating the character hashes and/or fixing reflection issues etc.
+The tools included are for updating the character hashes and/or fixing reflection issues etc and to save your toggle choice

 .
 .